- How are English and Mandarin curriculum introduced to students at College Park and at Bayside Academy?

 - SMFC Education Foundation was established in 1992 as a nonprofit organization committed to benefiting every child in the 20 elementary and middle schools that are part of the San Mateo Foster City School District.
 The SMFC Education Fund ensures consistent programs in all SMFC schools, supporting such key programs as the libraries and library staff, middle school counseling and the district music program.
 The Education Foundation is supporting the music at all district schools, an estimated $450,000 for the 10,000 students in the district, or approximately $45/student.

 - Friends of Mandarin Scholars was established in April 2011 specifically to raise support for the Mandarin Immersion program in the San Mateo Foster City School District.
-It is a community organization that involves parents, educators and community members in supporting the mandarin immersion program at College Park (and Middle School mandarin immersion program at Bayside STEM Academy in the future), the Mandarin Resource Center at College Park which will be accessible to the larger community, and Asian/Chinese community events that will be accessible to College Park students and the general community as well.
+It is a community organization that involves parents, educators and community members in supporting the mandarin immersion program at College Park and Middle School mandarin immersion program at Bayside Academy.
 Our goal is to maximize support from within the school community, while also engaging the larger community in supporting our efforts.
-In the future, the overall fundraising goal will likely grow as the Mandarin immersion program expands to grades 6-8.
-FMS aims to raise approximately $136,000 to support Mandarin immersion education, the Resource Center, and these cultural events for the nearly 400 K-5 students at College Park, approximately $340/student.
-Because we know that not everyone is able to contribute the per student amount, the recommended donation for families to consider is $500/student.
+FMS aims to raise approximately $196,000 to support Mandarin immersion education for the nearly 400 K-5 students at College Park and 75 6-8 students at Bayside Academy.
+The recommended donation for College Park is $500/student and for Bayside Academy is $350/student.

 Why was Friends of Mandarin Scholars (FMS) established as a separate organization from the PTA and SMFC Education Fund?